ChristianGalla/AutoStartConfirm/README.md

 Sysinternals Autoruns is not an Open Source program, but there is a [Autoruns PowerShell Module](https://github.com/p0w3rsh3ll/AutoRuns) that can be used, for example, to determine where a program can be registered to start automatically with Windows.

+## How to build

+This program was created using Visual Studio 2019.

+There are some NuGet dependencies that must be installed before it can be compiled.

+The installer is build using [WiX Toolset build tools](https://wixtoolset.org/releases/) and the WiX Toolset Visual Studio 2019 Extension.